Building your own skis

 Once the resin is evenly applied, a layer of core material is placed on top.
 Then, more resin is applied.
 Then, another layer of fiberglass is placed on top of that and more resin is applied.
 This process is called layering

-While layering this fiberglass, reinforcing materials such as carbon and titanal can be layered.
+During the process of layering fiberglass, reinforcing materials such as carbon fiber or titanal can be added.

-The advantage of the sandwich structure is that even if reinforcing materials are added and the ski becomes thicker, it can still be pressed.
-This means that skis can be packed with various materials.
+The advantage of the sandwich structure is that even if the thickness increases due to the addition of reinforcing materials, it can still be pressed.
+This means that even if you pack various materials into it, it can still become a ski.

 In making this ski, I wanted to experience the natural flexibility and hardness of wood as much as possible, so I used only fiberglass as a reinforcing agent.
 Up until now, I've only ridden skis that incorporate advanced materials, so I wanted to try a ski that was closer to the natural feel of wood.
 Incidentally, fiberglass acts like a spring, giving the ski just the right amount of rebound.
 The brand basically sandwiches two pieces of fiberglass above and below the core material, but depending on your preference, you can even omit it